jhairau/book-library/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Structure
+Even though the app has a single feature (Book) it has been built out in a module/modular pattern where features exist under their own modules.
+Each module is responsible for its routing and state.
+Top level state is added to `src/app/app-routing.module.ts` to instruct our core app to use the lazy loaded features